 The 2018 Amended SVB Loan provides for interest to be paid at a rate of 9.0% per annum.
 Interest-only payments were due monthly through June 30, 2019.
 Thereafter, in addition to interest accrued during such period, the monthly payments include an amount equal to the outstanding principal at June 30, 2019 divided by 30 months.
-In April 2020, the Company entered into a deferral agreement with SVB (the Deferral Agreement) for an interest-only payment period of six months, with a corresponding six month extension to the maturity date to June 2022.
+In April 2020, the Company entered into a deferral agreement with SVB (the Deferral Agreement) for an interest-only payment period of six months, with a corresponding six-month extension to the maturity date to June 2022.
 All other key terms and conditions of the 2018 Amended SVB Loan remained unchanged and the transaction was accounted for as a debt modification.

 At maturity (or earlier prepayment), the Company is required to make a final payment equal to 4.0% of the original principal amount borrowed.
-The 2018 Amended SVB Loan provides for prepayment fees of 1.0% of the amount prepaid.

 The 2018 Amended SVB Loan is collateralized by substantially all of the Company's assets, other than the Company's intellectual property, and contains customary conditions of borrowing, events of default and covenants, including covenants that restrict the Company's ability to dispose of assets, merge with or acquire other entities, incur indebtedness and make distributions to holders of the Company's capital stock.
 Should an event of default occur, including the occurrence of a material adverse change, the Company could be liable for immediate repayment of all obligations under the 2018 Amended SVB Loan.
-As of March 31, 2021, the Company was in compliance with all covenants and conditions of the 2018 Amended SVB Loan.
+As of March 31, 2022, the Company was in compliance with all covenants and conditions of the 2018 Amended SVB Loan.